gelder-ux/portfolio/content/posts/personal-design-system.md

 users: Designers
 ---
 # Overview
-As the name might imply, the Gelder Design System incorporates all of the UI & UX knowledge and best practices that I have accrued over the course of my career.
+As the name might imply, the Gelder Design System captures many of the best practices that I have internalized throughout the years as a UX practitioner.

 The Gelder Design System is comprised of:
 * Guidelines, diagrams, and user flows for common features found in many products today